 The United States is not the only part of the world affected by diabetes: World Diabetes Day was created in 1991 by the International Diabetes Federation and the World Health Organization to draw attention to the growing health threat posed by diabetes everywhere.
 In 2007, World Diabetes Day became an official United Nations Day.

-To see what events and activities are planned for World Diabetes Day 2012, check out the Web site of the International Diabetes Federation: www.idf.org
+To see what events and activities are planned for World Diabetes Day this year, check out the website of the International Diabetes Federation: www.idf.org

 5. Learn something new about diabetes.